Module 03: Layers

 Q4: Computational Bottleneck

-For Linear layer forward pass y = xW + b, which operation dominates: matrix multiply or bias addition?
+For a Linear layer’s forward pass y = xW + b, which operation dominates: matrix multiply or bias addition?

 Matrix multiply: O(batch × in_features × out_features) operations Bias addition: O(batch × out_features) operations